 The first step in preventing dye stains and color bleeding is to sort clothes correctly before loading the washer.
 Just because something hasn’t faded before doesn’t mean it never will.
-Sometimes it takes several trips through the washer before unstable dyes begin to leech out and cling to the unsuspecting!
+Sometimes it takes several trips through the washer before unstable dyes begin to leach out and cling to the unsuspecting!

 Can you prevent or stop color bleeding?
 Sometimes.

-- Wash all new clothes before wearing.
+- Wash all new clothes with similar colors before wearing.
 This will remove some unstable dyes and will even prevent dye transfer from clothes to other surfaces (couch cushions, your favorite undies).

-- If the garment is dry clean only, wet a cotton swab and rub it across an inside seam or hem.
+- If the garment is labeled as dry clean only, wet a cotton swab and rub it across an inside seam or hem.
 If you see color on the cotton swab, you'll have dye stain problems if you choose to wash the item.

 - Handwash brightly colored items separately or in a load with similar clothing.
-Jeans bleeding dye on other jeans doesn't do much harm.
+Jeans bleeding blue dye on other blue jeans don't do much harm.